Cross Species Functional Alignment

 R

-load("results/DEAnalysis_5XFAD.Rdata")
+fad.deg <- load("results/DEAnalysis_5XFAD.Rdata")

-We can also load AMP-AD module data.
+Let’s also load the AMP-AD module data.

 R